 Is there a right-angle symbol for TeX and LaTeX?

-No, there is no right-angle character built into LaTeX.
-You can resort to packages, though
+While no right-angle character is built into LaTeX, you can resort to packages, of course:

 amsmath